dphiffer/chickenbot.phiffer.org/README.md

 ## Setup Twilio webhook

 Configure the phone number to send webhook requests to the chickenbot server for incoming SMS messages.
-The URL should be something like `https://chickenbot.example.com/message`.
+The URL should include a fully qualified domain followed by `/sms`, something like `https://chickenbot.example.com/sms`.

 ## Setup Google webhook

-1. From the Google Sheet, go to the menu Extensions > Apps Script
+1. From the Google Sheet, go to the menu Extensions → Apps Script
 2. Paste the code from the file `webhook.gs`
-3. Replace the `url` and `secret` variables with your own values
+3. Replace the `url` and `secret` variables with your own values (e.g., `https://chickenbot.example.com/update`)
 4. Configure `sendWebhook` from the `Head` deployment `from Spreadsheet` to run `on edit`
-5. You will need to click through a scary looking "app security warning" to grant access to your spreadsheets (advanced -> open unsafe app)
+5. You will need to click through a scary looking "app security warning" to grant access to your spreadsheets (advanced → open unsafe app)

 ## Designated backup commands